seantanyurong/personalWebsite/src/contents/building-the-100-club.md

 tags:
   - founder
 ogImage: ""
-description: A quick update on our next stage.
+description: An update as we progress onto the next stage.
 ---

 So a while ago, I wrote a post about how I was considering building an entrepreneurial community.